 If you have children and can remember back to when they were born, you might recall how important it was to keep their skin moisturized.
 Babies who have ichthyosis vulgaris are more likely to have dry skin and thus a defective skin surface barrier.
 This abnormal barrier allows potential allergens to penetrate the skin and cause atopic dermatitis (eczema), and eventually hay fever and asthma.
 The progression through these disorders is called the atopic march.
 While atopic dermatitis may resolve in childhood, hay fever and asthma can persist throughout life.

-To help combat dryness and keep your skin soft and supple, Tharp offers these tips:
+These tips can help you combat dryness and keep your skin soft and supple:

 If you wash your hands frequently, use soaps that contain low levels of surfactants but also have added oils (e.g., Dove, Olay), which will help moisturize skin.

-2. For doctors, nurses and other people working in a clinical setting who constantly wash their hands for patient safety, it's important to moisturize with hand creams in between washings.
+For anyone whose job requires frequent hand washing, including health care professionals, it's important to moisturize with hand creams in between washings.
 Creams are much more effective than lotions, which most people use.

 When you've tried all the right creams and creating a more humid environment and nothing improves, then you need to see your dermatologist.